Quick Start

 POSTPROCESS_FAILED_TD2_TD3_LENGTH = 'Postprocess failed, length of lines not 36 or 44 when `doc_type` is TD2 or TD3.'

-This filters out basic errors, such as incorrect input formats, incorrect line counts, etc.
+Basic errors, such as incorrect input format or incorrect line count, are filtered here.

 Check Digits

-- We do not provide a function to calculate Check Digits!
+- We do not provide a check digit calculation function!

-This is because the calculation method for MRZ Check Digits is not standardized.
-Besides the official calculation methods, different regions can define their own Check Digit algorithms for MRZ, so providing a predefined method might limit user flexibility.
+This is because the check digit calculation method for MRZ is not uniform.
+Besides the standard check digit calculation method, MRZs from different regions can define their own calculation methods.
+Therefore, providing a single check digit calculation method may limit user flexibility.

 Fun fact:

-Our goal is to train a model that focuses on MRZ recognition.
-Each output format is automatically determined by the model.
-Many other open-source projects provide Check Digit calculation features.
-For example, the Arg0s1080/mrz project includes a Check Digit calculation function, and we recommend users utilize that project directly.
+Our goal is to train a model focused on MRZ recognition, where each output's format is automatically determined by the model.
+There are many other open-source projects that provide check digit calculation functionality, such as Arg0s1080/mrz.
+We recommend users utilize this project for check digit calculations.